yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         boolean addingToTask = false;
         TaskRecord reuseTask = null;

-        // If the caller is not coming from another activity, but has given us an
-        // explicit task into which they would like us to launch the new activity,
-        // then let's see about doing that. if (sourceRecord == null && inTask != null && inTask.stack != null) {
+        if (sourceRecord == null && inTask != null && inTask.stack != null) {
             final Intent baseIntent = inTask.getBaseIntent();
             final ActivityRecord root = inTask.getRootActivity();